 What is Cord Blood Banking?

 Cord blood is the blood that remains in the umbilical cord and blood vessels of the placenta after the baby has been delivered.
 Cord blood can be collected and frozen, at no risk to either mother or baby.
-In addition to the normal constituents of blood, cord blood also contains stem cells.
-Stem cells from cord blood offer the potential to treat a wide variety of different diseases and medical conditions.
-Cord blood can also be used for genetic testing.
+In addition to the normal constituents of blood, cord blood also contains hematopoietic stem cells (HSCs).
+HSCs from cord blood offer the potential to treat a wide variety of different diseases and medical conditions.

 Stem cells from cord blood offer the potential to treat a wide variety of different diseases and medical conditions.

 Since stem cells from cord blood might be used to create new cells anywhere in the body, the research in this area is very wide ranging.
-Current research is focused on liver fibrosis, lung cancer, Parkinson’s disease, rheumatoid arthritis and type 1 diabetes – which typically appears in childhood or the early teens.
-Other research areas include sickle cell disease, thalessemia, immune system disorders and inherited metabolic conditions.
+Current research is focused on liver fibrosis, lung cancer, Parkinson’s disease, rheumatoid arthritis, Type 1 diabetes, and a host of other conditions—which typically appear in childhood or the early teens.
+Other research areas include sickle cell disease, thalassemia, immune system disorders and inherited metabolic conditions.
 Stem cells are currently being used to treat many of these conditions as well.
-In one study, scientists at Columbia University developed insulin-producing beta cells from stem cells.
-Transplanted into mice that had been bred to have type 1 diabetes, these cells restored insulin levels to normal.